- To understand how cryptocurrency came to be, it is essential to delve into the evolution of money.

 Barter is considered the original form of trade.
-For barter, participants directly exchange goods or services in a transaction for other goods or services without using a medium of exchange, such as money.1
+In this system, participants directly exchange goods or services for other goods or services without using a medium of exchange, such as money.

-As an economy grows larger, individuals may become more specialised in producing certain goods, and it becomes harder to find counterparties for direct exchanges.
-The only way around this is through indirect exchange, in other words: a medium of exchange.
+As an economy grows, individuals become more specialised in producing certain goods, and finding counterparties for direct exchanges becomes harder.
+The only way around this is through indirect exchange; in other words: a medium of exchange.

 During the Neolithic Revolution, human society transited from hunting to agriculture.
-The booming population stimulated trade, and the need for a medium of exchange became apparent.
-In the earliest instances of trade with money, commodities with the greatest utility and reliability in terms of reusability and liquidity became the objects best suited for trade.2 In agricultural societies, commodities like livestock and plant products stood out as ideal medians of trade.3
+The booming population stimulated trade and the need for a medium of exchange.
+Commodities with the greatest reusability and liquidity became the objects best suited for trade.
+In agricultural societies, commodities like livestock and plant products stood out as ideal medians of trade.

 However, livestock and plant products have deficits as money stand-ins.

-Firstly, they are perishable.
-Fruits deteriorate quickly, and typically cannot be kept for more than 1 month.
+Firstly, agricultural products are perishable.
+Fruits can only be kept for up to a month, for example.
 Secondly, they are not divisible.
-For example, it is impossible to divide cattle, but a head of cattle is very valuable and could be sold for multiple purposes.
+It is impossible to divide cattle, for instance; but a head of cattle is valuable and could be traded for multiple items.

-As a result, humans gradually transited into more durable and divisible mediums for money, including but not limited to sea shells, crafted stones, and salts.
+As a result, humans gradually adopted more durable and divisible mediums for money, including, but not limited to, seashells, crafted stones, and salts.

 What Makes an Ideal Medium for Trade?

-- Durability: Money is able to withstand the wear and tear
+- Durability: Able to withstand wear and tear

-- Scarcity: Scarce in nature and the supply cannot be inflated easily
+- Scarcity: Scarce, and the supply cannot be easily inflated

-- Stable Value: Money should have a stable value for daily transactions.
+- Stable Value: Stable value for daily transactions

-Let’s compare some early mediums of payment based on their qualities within these criteria:
+Let’s compare early examples based on the above criteria:

 1000 BC: Standardised Coinage Makes an Appearance